-USC will launch the construction of USC Iovine and Young Hall, which will house the USC Jimmy Iovine and Andre Young Academy for Arts, Technology and the Business of Innovation.
+The construction of USC Iovine and Young Hall is well underway and on schedule.
+Iovine and Young Hall will house the USC Jimmy Iovine and Andre Young Academy for Arts, Technology and the Business of Innovation.
 The much-heralded academy was founded in 2013 with a $70 million visionary gift from entrepreneurs Jimmy Iovine and Andre “Dr. Dre” Young to teach critical thinking and nurture unbridled creativity at the intersection of three essential areas: art and design; engineering and computer science; and business and venture management.
 The Iovine and Young Academy offers a disruptive, multidisciplinary education where students straddle technology, business, and the arts in an effort to form a new generation of creative leaders and executives.
 The Iovine and Young Hall is scheduled to open in 2019.
 Students will work and learn in a facility that will house approximately 10,000 square feet of makerspaces and will include:

 Fabrication labs for metal, wood, plastics, electronics